 members' research programs.

-- The I-Natural VIP team made a presentation about their project at the
+- VIP in the News!
+The I-Natural VIP team made a presentation about their project at the

 Georgia Capitol as part of "Engineer's Day" activties.